 MBARI’s Summer Internship Program provides an opportunity for talented college students (undergraduate and graduate) and educators to work directly with MBARI scientists, engineers, and communicators.

 MBARI’s state-of-the-art facilities and equipment, including research vessels, remotely operated vehicles (ROVs), and autonomous underwater vehicles (AUVs), offer educators and students unique opportunities to collaborate on advanced research and development projects.
 The program immerses interns in collaborative teams as they learn innovative research and engineering techniques and improve communication skills.
 Each intern will have an MBARI mentor who will supervise a specific project for a 10-week duration.
 Interns also serve as peer-mentors to each other.
-There is a stipend (2023 stipend was $19/hour) and the program is full-time.
+There is a stipend (2025 stipend was $22/hour) and the program is full-time.
 MBARI will try and assist with housing for those interns coming from out of the area.
 Please see How to Apply for more specific information about the application process.

 The MBARI Summer Internship Program is generously supported through a gift from the Dean and Helen Witter Family Fund and the Rentschler Family Fund in memory of former MBARI board member Frank Roberts (1920-2019) and by the David and Lucile Packard Foundation.
 Additional funding is provided by the Maxwell/Hanrahan Foundation.